Are you looking for the best places to visit in Europe in January this year?

 Bruges is located in the West Flanders area of northern Belgium and is considered one of the most beautiful cities in the country.

-It was honored as the UNESCO World Heritage Site and is known as the Venice of the North.
+It was honored as a UNESCO World Heritage Site and is known as the Venice of the North.
 It is famous because of the peaceful canals with lined chocolate box houses, beautiful landscapes, and medieval architecture.

 The city is worth visiting in January as it resembles the wintery scenes from a movie.